Are you new to circle dance? or getting more involved?

 Announcements related to events about circle dance or the host organization are often permitted at a particular time.
 It may be just before the break, so that those who are interested can approach the person making the announcements for more information.
 These are brief.
 Other times, there’s a place for people to put out flyers or brochures but no verbal announcements are made.

 These are self-care circles.
 You are asked to pay attention to your own body and choose to sit out a dance or two if you’re new or have some physical limitation.
-Sometimes a particular movement is difficult for an individual – spinning or a dance that goes in the same direction.
+Sometimes a particular movement is difficult for an individual – spinning for instance.
+A dance that goes in the same direction repeatedly can also be hard for some people.
 If you can adapt, please do.
 If you need to leave the dance, just step back and link the hands of the people on either side of you.

 A new or challenging dance